 - Interactivity: Does the proposed session encourage interaction with attendees, i.e., discussions, activities, simulations, gaming, or other ways to engage the audience?

-The committee will review all proposals and notify you of its decision by October 2017.
+The committee will review all proposals and notify you by November 2018.

 Session Subject Areas

 We are especially interested in sessions that address these subjects: